Achmad Yurianto: Military career

 Yurianto entered the military shortly after graduation.
 He started his career as a military doctor in the Brawijaya (East Java) Regional Military Command.
 He was later transferred to the Udayana (Bali and Nusa Tenggara) Regional Military Command in 1990 and become the military doctor of an infantry battalion in East Timor during the Indonesian occupation of East Timor.
-He was then reassigned to the Regional Health Detachment in Dili, the capital of East Timor, in 1994, and to the Army Strategic Reserves Command in 1997.
+He was then reassigned to the Regional Health Detachment in Dili, the capital of East Timor, in 1994, and to the Army Strategic Reserve Command in 1997.
 During his assignments in military, Yuri was sent to malaria-endemic provinces, where he had multiple bouts of malaria.

 From 2000 to 2004, he taught at the Armed Forces Health Education Center and attained the rank of major, and later lieutenant colonel.
 He was sent to Papua to lead the Indonesian Army relief effort for the 2004 Nabire earthquake and established a field hospital in cooperation with the health ministry.

 Following his stint as a lecturer, Yurianto was appointed the Commander of the Serang Regional Health Detachment.
 He became the Deputy Head of the Dustira Hospital in 2006, the deputy surgeon general of the Diponegoro (Central Java) Regional Military Command in 2009, and the surgeon general of the Pattimura (Maluku) Regional Military Command in 2011.
 He then became the Head of the Health Support Bureau in the Armed Forces Health Center, a post he held until his retirement from the military in 2014.
 He also became the deputy chairman of a health selection team for armed forces cadets around 2013.